MSLNZ/msl-loadlib/docs/install.rst

-   When loading a shared library it is vital that all dependencies of the library are also on the computer and that the directory that the dependencies are located in is available on the PATH_ variable.
+   When loading a shared library it is vital that all dependencies of the library are also on the computer and that the directory that the dependencies are located in is available on the PATH_ variable (and possibly you may need to add a directory with :func:`os.add_dll_directory`).
 A helpful utility to determine the dependencies of a shared library on Windows is Dependencies_ (which is a modern `Dependency Walker`_).
 Microsoft also provides the DUMPBIN_ tool.
 For finding the dependencies of a .NET library the